 Natasha Gardner is an award-winning writer and editor living in Denver, Colorado.
 She was named a finalist for a 2012 National Magazine Award in the public interest category for “Direct Fail,” an expose of Colorado’s “direct file” policy of sending juveniles to adult prison.
-Her investigation of the Colorado foster care system (“Unwanted”) received multiple awards, including a prestigious Sigma Delta Chi Award from the Society of Professional Journalists.
+Her investigation of the foster care system in Colorado (“Unwanted”) received multiple awards, including a Sigma Delta Chi Award from the Society of Professional Journalists.

 Natasha has a master’s degree in newsgathering from the University of Colorado and a B.A. in sociology from Smith College.
 When she’s not typing away on her laptop, she might be hiking in the Rocky Mountains, bent over a book, or trying new recipes.

 …to create every day